Wahab Akbar: Life

 Wahab Akbar was born in Lantawan, Basilan where his father, Hadji Mohtamad Salajin, served as the town's first mayor.
 At age 11 Akbar joined his father to fight in the mountains, but after three years Salajin was persuaded to join the government and was appointed mayor of Lantawan by President Ferdinand Marcos.

 He studied agriculture at Gregorio Araneta University (now De La Salle Araneta University), but did not finish.
 A member of the Liberal Party, Akbar was first elected governor of Basilan in the 1998 elections.
 He was reelected in 2001 and 2004.

 Akbar was constitutionally barred from seeking a fourth consecutive term as governor.
 Instead, he successfully sought election to the Congress, representing the lone district of his home province.
 One of his wives won the election to succeed him as governor.
 Another of his wives is mayor of the provincial capital, Isabela City; A third wife ran, and lost, the race to be mayor of another city in Basilan.

 He was strongly suspected of having ties with the Abu Sayyaf, an Islamic extremist group linked to Al Qaeda, with some reports even claiming that he was a founding member and a commander until a falling-out with the group.

 Personal life

-He was married to first wife Jum Jainnudin, second wife, Cherry Lyn Santos, third wife Nur-in Akbar, fourth wife Marietta Zamoranos, and fifth wife (who is Syrian).
+He was married to first wife Jum Jainnudin, second wife Cherry Lyn Santos, third wife Nur-in Akbar, fourth wife Marietta Zamoranos, and fifth wife who is a Syrian.

 Death

 On November 13, 2007, Akbar died at the Far Eastern University - Nicanor Reyes Medical Foundation Medical Center from injuries sustained following an explosion at the House of Representatives in the Batasang Pambansa complex.
 The blast also immediately killed the driver of another legislator.
 Three other congressional staff members would die from blast injuries, including one of Akbar's own aides.

 According to National Capital Region Police Office chief, Director Geary Barias, Akbar could have been the target of the bombing, since his vehicle bore the brunt of the damage.

-The next day, his body was brought to Basilan for his burial.
-He was buried in front of his mansion which was still under construction.
+The next day, his body was brought to Basilan via Zamboanga City.
+His body was brought to the respective houses of his first two wives before being buried in front of his mansion in Barangay Sumagdang, Isabela which was then under construction.